saumya/AnWebView/README.md

 AnWebView
 ===========================

- - OpenFL Android Native Extension
+ - OpenFL Native Extension for **Android**
- - Opens an URL in native Webview
+ - Opens an URL in native Webview or Browser, depening upon your choice
  - Done with **Lime 4.1.0** and **OpenFL 5.0.0**

 ### Usage